 "In learning you will teach, and in teaching you will learn" - Phil Collins

-Team Leader (Yr 7 & 8) and Asessment & Reporting practice
+In school leader (col), Team Leader (Yr 7 & 8) and Asessment & Reporting practice

 I have been told that I am a “born teacher” but this is not the case.
 If anything, I was born a learner, and along the way I learned how to teach.
 In fact, my teaching style and techniques are evolving daily as I learn through professional development, by studying my peers, and most importantly by listening to my students.
 To me, a large part of teaching is figuring out how people learn.
 I am passionate about education because I am a constant learner myself.